ppy/osu-wiki/news/2022/2022-10-02-osumonthly-3.md

 ![](/wiki/shared/news/2022-10-01-osumonthly-3/corsacebanner.jpg)

-If you don't already know by now, Corsace Open is one of two yearly tournaments hosted by [VINXIS](https://osu.ppy.sh/users/4323406) and is widely considered to be one of the best osu! tournaments of the year, constantly raising the bar for high-end tournaments with formatting changes, custom high-quality maps and commissioned songs made specifically for Corsace!
+If you don't already know by now, Corsace Open is one of two yearly tournaments hosted by ::VINXIS::{ user-id=4323406 } and is widely considered to be one of the best osu! tournaments of the year, constantly raising the bar for high-end tournaments with formatting changes, custom high-quality maps and commissioned songs made specifically for Corsace!
 Speaking of commissioned songs, you can check all of the [Corsace Open 2022 originals](/wiki/osu!_originals#corsace-open-2022) out via their official playlist:

 <iframe src="https://www.youtube-nocookie.com/embed/videoseries?list=PLEl1E3ToUuS3pGhy6LwqBjgkIA7zY_Rux" allow="autoplay; encrypted-media" allowfullscreen="" width="100%" height="400" frameborder="0"></iframe>